Easy Breezy Ceiling Fans | Keep Your Cool with Style

 The mounting you choose for your ceiling fans will largely depend on the style and height of your ceilings.
 Flush mounts are great for standard ceilings, and down rods work well for high (over 8 feet) or vaulted ceilings, adding an extra touch of style.

 Almost any home can be made more energy efficient by adding a couple of ceiling fans, which typically use fewer watts of energy than a central air conditioning unit.
-If your ceiling fan allows you to cut down on your AC usage, you could be saving money over time.
+They’re also a great alternative to keep the air flowing and your house cooling while waiting on scheduled air conditioning repair, specially in warmer climates or time of the year.
+Even if fully functional, your ceiling fan allows you to cut down on your AC usage, you could be saving money over time.
 Here are a few tips on getting the most out of your ceiling fans:

 • The bigger the fan is, the more air it will circulate.
 For rooms up to 75 square feet, consider a fan with a blade span of 29 to 36 inches; for rooms up to 145 square feet, try a fan that is 36 to 42 inches in diameter.
 For rooms up to 225 square feet, consider a 44-inch fan.

 • Make sure you adjust the direction of your ceiling fan according to the season.
 Most models have a switch that allows you to toggle between clockwise and counterclockwise rotation.
 In summer, you want air to blow down into the room, so your fan should be rotating in a counterclockwise direction.
+It’s also important to have an air conditioning unit installed by air conditioning Penrith companies to keep cool during summer.
 In winter, fan blades rotating clockwise will draw warm air up and disperse it back down the perimeter of the room.

 • And of course, make sure to turn your fans off when you leave the room.
 While it may seem like a small step, it can help in cutting down on the electric bill over time.